michaelkourlas/node-xmlcreate/README.md

 npm install xmlcreate
 ````

-You can also build xmlcreate from source using gulp:
+You can also build xmlcreate from source using npm, typings, and gulp:

 ````
 git clone https://github.com/michaelkourlas/node-xmlcreate.git
+npm install
+typings install
 gulp
 ````